-Consumer accounts are assets for companies that lend money.
-If you don’t make payments on your account, however, the debt becomes a liability for your lender.
-The term “charge-off” is frequently applied to credit card debts but can refer to any debt a lender removes from its accounting ledger after a certain time.
-Your lender can recover a portion of the balance you owe by selling your charge-off to another company.
+Consumer accounts are assets for companies that lend money, but if you don’t make payments on your account the debt becomes a liability.
+Lenders “charge-off” those debts after they go unpaid for a while, but your original lender can recover a portion of the balance you owe by selling your charge-off to another company.
 It still won't be considered paid, for credit reporting purposes, until you actually settle what you owe.

 Even though your lender receives payment from the creditor that purchases your debt, the lender does not apply that payment to your delinquent debt.
 Nor does it award the account “paid” status on your credit report.
 The purchasing creditor – typically a collection agency – will work to collect the full delinquent balance and may even charge you fees and interest in addition to the amount you originally owed.
 The only way your account will reflect a “paid” status is if you pay of the debt in full.

 A lender’s policies determine how long its willing to maintain ownership of a delinquent account before charging off the balance and selling the debt.
 Banks and credit card companies generally wait 180 days before charging off and selling debts, while hospitals and doctor’s offices may charge off debts much sooner – sometimes within 60 to 90 days.

 After your lender sells your charged-off debt, the company that purchased the debt is the legal owner of the account.
 Should you decide to pay off the debt, you must pay off the creditor that currently owns the account – not the one that originally opened the account for you.